omarkamal62/building-task/README.md

 ![Screenshot (345)](https://github.com/omarkamal62/building-task/assets/49999117/4d52887b-8bf7-4c64-8379-7a6c70e81eed)

+### Selecting a user with empty building list

-(Third) If that user or the selected user doesn't have any buildings in the system. so an alert will be shown that indicate that this user doesn't have any buildings in the system. liek below:
+If that user or the selected user doesn't have any buildings in the system. so an alert will be shown that indicate that this user doesn't have any buildings in the system. liek below:

 ![Screenshot (350)](https://github.com/omarkamal62/building-task/assets/49999117/b9f9c764-14b0-4ec9-aa0d-dbd6e1569499)

+### Adding or Editing Form

-(4th) Like we mentio in the description this app can add, edit or delete the buildings. so we need a form for adding and editing, and by clicking on the add building button in the building list:
+Like we mentioned in the description this app can add, edit or delete the buildings. so we need a form for adding and editing, and by clicking on the add building button in the building list:

 ![Screenshot (347)](https://github.com/omarkamal62/building-task/assets/49999117/e302be75-946c-47ed-81eb-2efe9db35511)